marktani/auth0-lock-example/README.md

 ## Project setup

 In order to enable Auth0 authentication support please go to your project's `User` model and click on "Configure Auth Provider".
-Please enter your Auth0 credentials in the popup and click "Enable".
+Enter your Auth0 credentials in the popup and click "Enable" to submit.

 ## How it works